 Art Baker of Erie Academy becomes first African-American to win a Pennsylvania state high school championship.

-Bobby Douglas of Bridgeport becomes first African-American to win an Ohio state high school championship.
+Bobby Douglas of Bridgeport becomes second African-American to win an Ohio state high school championship.

 Ken Moore and Houston Antwine of SIU-Carbondale become first African-Americans to win NAIA championships.